Applied-Scientific-Research/Omega2D/README.md

 Completed tasks:

+* ~~Get the Panels into the new arch - includes creation, BEM, vel-finding, drawing~~
 * ~~Upgrade Merge to the new arch, then particle-only diffusion will be complete~~
 * ~~Get new arch to perform VRM~~
 * ~~Get new arch to create a line or a blob of inert particles, compute their motion, and draw them~~